topranks/wmf-clab/README.md

 ### Add additional config to containerlab nodes saved from production

-Assuming you have run the ```junos_get_live_conf.py``` script from a machine with production access, transfer the "junos_data" directory to the wmf-lab folder on the machine running the lab.
+Assuming you have run the ```junos_get_live_conf.py``` script from a machine with production access, transfer the "junos_data" directory it created to the wmf-lab folder on the machine running the lab.
 You can then run ```junos_push_saved_data.py``` to add this additional config to the lab devices.

-NOTE: There is a [bug](https://github.com/Juniper/py-junos-eznc/issues/1208) in how cRPD reports the JunOS version its running.
+NOTE: There is a [bug](https://github.com/Juniper/py-junos-eznc/issues/1208) in how cRPD reports the JunOS version it's running.
 This prevents retrieving cRPD configs in JSON format using PyEz, as the library tries and fails to verify the JunOS version is recent enough.
 If you hit this problem you will see the following error message:
 ```
 root@debiantest:~/wmf-lab# ./junos_push_saved_data.py
 /usr/local/lib/python3.9/dist-packages/jnpr/junos/device.py:886: RuntimeWarning: Native JSON support is only from 14.2 onwards
 ```

 The simple solution until this is fixed is to modify the device.py file just before the line it lists, and change ```ver_info.major[0] >= 15``` to ```ver_info.major[0] >= 0```.
-This will cause it to proceed regardless of JunOS version, and the script should run:
+This will cause it to proceed regardless of JunOS version, and the script should work:
 ```
 root@debiantest:~/wmf-lab# ./junos_push_saved_data.py
 Pushed revised config for cr1-codfw.